Summary

 - helping the child prepare to return home.

-The Foster Carers Association of Victoria has fact sheets on a range of topics, including how to prepare for a placement, and legal requirements.
-If you need support to maintain relationships in the life of the child in your care, see Foster Carers Association of Victoria or your agency.
+The Foster Care Association of Victoria provides information, advice and support on this and a range of topics, including how to prepare for a placement, and legal requirements.
+If you need support to maintain relationships in the life of the child in your care, contact the Foster Care Association of Victoria or your agency.

 Dealing with your emotions and needs as a foster carer